haskinse/bee2041_empirical_project/README.md

 # Empirical Project – What makes a Taylor Swift song successful?

 ## Overview
 This project examines what may drive the success of Taylor Swift’s music using track-level data.
-It combines multiple data sources which have been cleaned and cobined and uses statistical analysis, visualisation, and regression techniques to assess whether musical features are associated with success.
+It combines multiple data sources which have been cleaned and merged and uses statistical analysis, visualisation, and regression techniques to assess whether musical features are associated with success.

 ## Blog
 The final blog can be accessed here: